 AI and the hype cycle: oversold, overlooked, then... eventually indispensable?

 Generative AI seems to be having something of a moment.
-ChatGPT has really captured the public imagination due to its ability to give detailed responses across a wide range of knowledge domains.
-The responses are fast, well-structured, and on point.
+Large Language models have really captured the public imagination due to ChatGPT's ability to give plausible responses across a wide range of knowledge domains.
+The responses seem fast, well-structured, and often on point.
+To the casual observer, this can feel almost sentient.

-Despite these apparent shortcomings, these large language models might have arrived at a "spinning jenny" moment where they have the potential to transform how we approach creative tasks such as writing reports and cutting code.
+Despite these apparent shortcomings, large language models might have arrived at a "Spinning Jenny" moment where they have the potential to transform how we approach creative tasks such as writing reports and cutting code.
 The problem is that our ability to understand the proper context and potential may be distorted by an unhelpful explosion of hype.

 In the increasingly hucksterish environment that surrounds AI it can be easy to be overcome with world-weary cynicism and roll your eyes whenever mention is made of ChatGPT.
 We've been here before, of course, with emerging technologies from blockchain to the metaverse failing to live up to expectations.
 The risk is that in reacting to this hysteria we may miss emerging opportunities.